CEDAR Clinical Trials

 Identifying new ways to detect cancer at its earliest stages

-Our team works on several multi-cancer early detection tests (MCEDs), which are tests that can screen for cancer in blood.
+Our team works on several multi-cancer early detection tests (MCEDs), such as the Pathfinder 2 study, which are tests that can screen for cancer in blood.
 We are researchers, administrators, phlebotomists and medical professional all working together to provide the most cutting-edge studies to our community.
 All share one common goal: To detect and eliminate cancers early.

 Participation is free, easy and impactful

 Taking part in research studies is an easy way to help identify cancer earlier, leading to better treatment outcomes and survival rates.
 You have a unique opportunity to both contribute to and benefit from advanced cancer research.
 Participation is free of charge, and often there is financial compensation involved for your time.
 It is also completely confidential, and often consists of only a medical history and one blood draw.